-Providing our citizens with the resources they need to capitalize on the services the City offers is vital, which is why in FY24 we've provided funding for increased outreach efforts to the community.
-These education initiatives will teach the community the proper use of 9-1-1, and available resources such as text-to-911 and Smart 911.
-The FY24 budget also maintains funding for all maintenance, equipment and software needed to manage daily operations in a highly efficient way.
+Providing our citizens with the resources they need to capitalize on the services the City offers is vital, which is why in FY25 we've continued funding for increased outreach efforts to the community.
+These education initiatives will teach individuals the proper use of 9-1-1, and available resources such as text-to-911 and Smart 911.
+The FY25 budget also maintains funding for all maintenance, equipment and software needed to manage daily operations in a highly efficient way.